bozzochet/DTP/README.md

 The `make install` is not required and even not suggested.
 All the pieces are both copied in the build directory and installed: everything should work even in the build directory.

 A working example can be found in `useful_commands/cmake_and_compile.sh` that includes also the creation of the `gdml` version of the geometry (see below).
-A reasonable approch could be to call the build dir as the source one but with the suffic `_build`, then:
+A reasonable approch could be to call the build dir as the source one (`<git_clone_name>`) but with the suffix `_build`, then:
 ```
 cd <git_clone_name>_build
 cmake -DCMAKE_INSTALL_PREFIX=${PWD/%_build}_install ${PWD/%_build} -DGGS_DIR=$GGS_SYS/
 ./useful_commands/cmake_and_compile.sh
 ```
-and then, everytime the source code or the scripts are change is enough to launch a
+and then, everytime the source code or the scripts are changed, is enough to launch a
 ```
 ./useful_commands/cmake_and_compile.sh
 ```